FAQ List

 What is the deadline for proposing a session for ALTA46?

-The call for participation will go live on March 14.
+The call for participation went live on March 14.
 The deadline for proposing a panel or roundtable is June 20, 2023.
 Only members may propose panels (though not all panelists need be members), and if you are proposing a roundtable, at least one organizer must be an ALTA member.
 There is detailed information on our Proposal Guidelines page.

 I have a disability-related access request.
 Who should I speak with?